 If you're touching on this topic for the first time, I warmly recommend this 26 minutes awesome video by 3Blue1Brown.
 It explains the basics and mechanics thoroughly behind Bitcoin.
 I found it to be one of the best explanations that helped me understand the topic.

-For more terms and ideas in the bitcoin ecosystem, checkout my bitcoin dictionary, where you’ll find short information for all the buzzwords you might ever hear around bitcoin and the blockchain ecosystem 🎉
+For more terms and ideas in the bitcoin ecosystem, checkout my bitcoin dictionary, where you'll find short information for all the buzzwords you might ever hear around bitcoin and the blockchain ecosystem?

 Fiat Money - Currencies accepted by governments that are not backed by gold or any other asset.
 This means money that governments "create" out of thin air based on their confidence in the system.

-Block Reward – The additional Bitcoins miner nodes receive when they successfully mine a node or add a node to the chain.
-It is the “payment” for taking part in the Blockchain network and enabling transactions.
+Block Reward - The additional Bitcoins miner nodes receive when they successfully mine a node or add a node to the chain.
+It is the "payment" for taking part in the Blockchain network and enabling transactions.
 The Block reward is present at the beginning of each complete and signed block to which a valid signature was found.
-It is important to note that block reward amount decreases over time.
+It is important to note that the block reward amount decreases over time.
 The reward is halved every 210,000 blocks, approximately every 4 years, and currently stands at 6.25 BTC per block.

-21 Million Bitcoins – The total possible number of bitcoins in existence.
-One of the most interesting aspects about Bitcoin is that there will one day be a point in time where no more Bitcoins can be mined anymore.
+21 Million Bitcoins - The total possible number of bitcoins in existence.
+One of the most interesting aspects of Bitcoin is that there will one day be a point in time where no more Bitcoins can be mined anymore.
 This stems from the fact that Block Rewards are halved every year and reach 0 or a low level in several years.
 However, getting to this point does not seem inevitable.
 Some people believe mining difficulty might lessen, making it possible for Bitcoin to function again, while others predict an increase in transaction fees.

 Network Difficulty - The amount of time it takes to complete a block hash.
 When miner nodes try to find the hash for a block, they need to find a number that makes the Block's hash start with zeros.
 The number of leading zeros changes periodically to keep the average block signing period at 10 minutes.
 It's a mechanism to keep the network balanced, even though some other chains have shorter block periods.

-Seed Phrase – A sequence of 12 or 24 words that represents the key to your wallet.
-These words are the only proof and key to open your account on the Blockchain if you lose access.
+Seed Phrase - A sequence of 12 or 24 words that represents the key to your wallet.
+These words are the only proof and key to opening your account on the Blockchain if you lose access.
 Protect these words, both physically and online, to make sure you never lose them!

 Recommended Books & Reads

-The Official Bitcoin Whitepaper by Satoshi Nakamoto – A must-read for Bitcoin enthusiasts.
+The Official Bitcoin Whitepaper by Satoshi Nakamoto - A must-read for Bitcoin enthusiasts.
 Most of the Crypto community knows that Bitcoin was one of the first decentralized peer-to-peer payment systems to be introduced.
-It was created in 2009 by Satoshi Nakamoto (possibly a fake name), who published his whitepaper where he imagines a “p2p distributed transaction database”.
-The whitepaper includes an explanation about how transactions are carried out.
+It was created in 2009 by Satoshi Nakamoto (possibly a fake name), who published his whitepaper where he imagines a "p2p distributed transaction database".
+The whitepaper includes an explanation of how transactions are carried out.
 More importantly, it describes how such a system can be decentralized so that anyone will have access to it without intermediaries or central servers.

-100 Trillion BTC – Stock to Flow Model – Fascinating read by PlanB, an anonymous twitter account with a model that compares bitcoin scarcity valuation to gold and other precious metals.
+100 Trillion BTC - Stock to Flow Model - Fascinating read by PlanB, an anonymous Twitter account with a model that compares bitcoin scarcity valuation to gold and other precious metals.
 Important read and a fascinating hypothesis for the future of bitcoin.

 In the past, many exchanges and online wallets had been hacked.
 It is no longer safe to store large amounts of money in online services like these.
 Do not store large Bitcoin amounts in Warm (online) Wallets such as apps on your phone.
 These could get hacked and expose the wallet's keys way too often.